 Takht-e Soleyman is a spectacular area with lots of secrets, the most impressive area is Takht-e Soleyman Lake located in the center of the temple which is one of the most mysterious places to in Iran.

 There are many myths and beliefs about the origin of this sacred lake, one of which dates back to Soleyman the prophet.
 According to this story, Prophet Soleyman is said to have kicked his cane in the water and made it boil and after that, he ordered the construction of the buildings around the lake.
-For this reason, due to the many names given by various groups of people to this site, today it is known only as of the name of Takht-e Soleyman or (the throne of Soleyman).
+For this reason, due to the many names given by various groups of people to this site, today it is known only as the name of Takht-e Soleyman or (the throne of Soleyman).

 Takht-e-Soleyman-Lake - places to visit in Iran

-Takht-e Soleyman Lake in Azerbaijan province, Iran
+Takht-e Soleyman Lake in Azerbaijan Province, Iran

 Rig-e Jenn

-This desert in the central part of Iran, is one of the most mysterious Iran deserts.
-Many people believe that it could not be crossed since many travelers never returned from this wide emptiness.
-According to the locals, the region is governed by devil spirits and so, it is cursed.
 For many years, no one dared to travel to the region and find out about its mystery!
 However, the scientific explanation for these strange disappearances is that the desert is full of salt marshes, especially the southern parts, and identifying these marshes is not easy.
-Tourists should travel with a guide to follow the right direction, otherwise they will put their life in danger.
-Strong whirlwind here causes the sandy hills to move in a way that in some areas driving would almost be impossible on these steep slopes.
-Special dune riding techniques with optional activities like sandboarding and skiing on dunes will pump adrenalin into the veins which is one of the main reasons why adventurers love to experience this scary zone.
+Tourists should travel with a guide to follow the right direction, otherwise, they will put their life in danger.

 Rige-Jen